Mum Sharon has been happily married for 39 years and together with her husband have two birth children (who are now adults) and two small dogs.

-FCA have support available 24/7, a great training programme which is enjoyable and interactive, support groups and a therapeutic approach to helping looked after children in care with wrap round team parenting, child therapy and respite.
-We have brilliant support from our supervising social worker and 24/7 emergency on call if needed.
+FCA have support available 24/7, a great training programme that is enjoyable and interactive, support groups and a therapeutic fostering approach to helping looked after children in care with wrap round team parenting, child therapy and respite.
+We have brilliant support from our supervising social worker and 24/7 emergency on-call if needed.

 When my daughter Lauren said she wanted to foster too I was happy and proud, I knew she would be very capable as she contributed and worked very closely alongside us fostering from the beginning.
 From Lauren’s previous experience as our support person and living alongside foster brothers and sisters she already knew the ups and downs and had a good insight into what becoming a foster parent entailed.
 We are always there for each other to offer advice and support.

 I would recommend new foster parents attend training sessions, it is very beneficial.
 Going to local support groups gives a much better understanding and support from other more experienced foster parents who can pass on great advice.
 Reaching out to your supervising social worker when needed as they will always be there to listen and can give advise when you may not be sure what to do.

 If you feel like you want to give something back then fostering is a great choice”.

 “I wasn’t going to give up on him, no matter what”

 Celia was determined to give her foster child the best life she could, she said: “Lewis* came from a really difficult background, things were tough.
 But I wasn’t going to give up on him, no matter what.”

 "Thinking about fostering?
 Our advice: just do it!"